Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/01-setup/README.md

 ## Target environment

-* Azure Kubernetes service with Hybrid Networking and windows containers
+* Azure Kubernetes Service with support for Windows containers
 * Azure Container Registry
 * Azure KeyVault
-* 4 Azure SQL databases
+* 4 Azure SQL databases (1 per application)
 * 1 Windows Server 2022 VM that will act as a domain controller
 * Point-to-Point VPN connectivity (simulated using VNet Pairing for this exercise)